aces/Loris/modules/api/docs/LorisRESTAPI_v0.0.4-dev.md

 }
 ```

-** An empty `processes` array means that there has never been a process launched on
+** An empty `Processes` array means that there has never been a process launched on
-that `mri_upload`.
+that MRI upload.
-To start an `mri_upload` process on a previously uploaded DICOM study, a POST request
+To start an MRI upload process on a previously uploaded DICOM study, a POST request
 containing the `MriUploadID` attribute in the request body should be sent.

 ```
-POST /candidates/$CandID/$VisitLabel/dicoms/$Tarname/processes
+POST /candidates/$CandID/$VisitLabel/dicoms/$TarName/processes
 ```

 The request body must contain: